dmcg/dask-multicloud-poc/README.md

 workers in the cluster closest to the source data, so that communication between data centres is minimised.
-If combined with zarr to give access to huge hyper-cube datasets in object storage, we believe that the technique could realise the potential to allow data-proximate distributed computing in the Cloud.
+If combined with zarr to give access to huge hyper-cube datasets in object storage, we believe that the technique could realise the potential of data-proximate distributed computing in the Cloud.

 This repository documents a running proof-of-concept that addresses these problems.
 It contains